Bathroom bill: California

 AB 1266, also known as the "School Success and Opportunity Act", was introduced by Assemblyman Tom Ammiano on February 22, 2013.
 It requires that pupils be permitted to participate in sex-segregated school programs, activities, and use facilities consistent with their gender identity, without respect to the gender listed in a pupil's records.
 AB 1266 was approved by Governor Brown on August 12, 2013.
 A campaign to overturn AB1266 led by Frank Schubert failed to garner enough signatures to appear on a ballot the following year.

 On Sept 19, 2014 Governor Brown vetoed 2 potty parity bills, SB1350 and SB1358 introduced by senators Ricardo Lara and Lois Wolk.
 These bills would have required changing stations in public bathrooms to be accessible to both men and women.
 Brown cited too many regulations as a rationale for his vetos.

-AB 1732, also known as the "Equal Restroom Access Act", was authored by Assembly Member Phil Ting and signed into law by Governor Jerry Brown on September 29, 2016 after approval by the Assembly and Senate.
+AB 1732, also known as the "Equal Restroom Access Act", was authored by Assembly Member Phil Ting and signed into law by Governor Jerry Brown on September 29, 2016, after approval by the Assembly and Senate.
 The law made California the first state in the US to require all single-occupancy public toilets to be gender-neutral beginning March 1, 2017.
 This includes California schools, government buildings, businesses and public toilets.
 Legislation has also been proposed in California that "requires...private buildings open to the public, as specified, to maintain at least one safe, sanitary, and convenient baby diaper changing station that is accessible to women and men".
 Since California passed AB 1732, states like New York, Vermont, New Mexico, the District of Columbia and several other jurisdictions have followed suit.

-SB 760 was introduced by State Sen. Josh Newman (politician) on February 17, 2023.
+SB 760 was introduced by State Sen. Josh Newman on February 17, 2023.
 The law requires all K-12 schools to provide access to gender-neutral bathrooms during school hours.